EvolvingHomosapien/blackjack/readme.md

 Your final score will appear out of 10 once you have completed the quiz.
 You can replay the quiz by pressing the "PLAY AGAIN?" button.

-## **Ice Box Features**:
+## **Ice Box Features: **

-- I would like to implement more data type questions in the question base with a randomized function so players can answer a wider variety of questions while receiving a different order and type of questions each run through.
+- I would like to implement more questions in the question base with a randomized function so players can answer a wider variety of questions while receiving the questions in a randomized order.

 - I would like to create a home page different than where the quiz is played.